 With the target identified, you’ll be able to assess which medium to use?
 Where is my audience, where is the mom I’m advertising to?
 Is she offline?
 In Valpak, Community Guide, RSVP, the newspaper?
 Is she Online?
 Google Offers, Facebook Ads, Google Adwords?
 For example, if we were targeting the senior citizen looking to get some implants, maybe we would rather advertise in the Rancho Bernardo Monthly Magazine.
 But for younger moms, maybe digital and mobile are better options.
 If you’re advertising for Implants and have a good implant offer, then you need to advertise it where your target for implants is more likely to be.

 The bottom line is that you cannot be everything to all people, so ads perform better when there is a defined target market with a defined need, with a defined offer specifically designed to attract the target.
-Trying to say all you do in a quarter page is inefficient to say the least.
+Trying to say all you do on a quarter page is inefficient, to say the least.

 Do Not Try to Upsell

 Many people make the mistake of trying to upsell in the first ad the person sees.
 This is detrimental.
 It adds to the decision-making process of the individual and when things start to get complicated, your ad gets skipped.
 Upselling should be done at the location, once you have the customer physically in the store or on the phone.

 Track, Track, Track